-Comments below are from anonymous workshop evaluations collected in 2017.
-Represented are graduate and undergraduate students from University of Illinois – Chicago, Colorado State University, and Naropa University.
+Comments below are from anonymous workshop evaluations collected in 2017 and 2018.
+Represented are graduate and undergraduate students from University of Illinois - Chicago, Colorado State University, and Naropa University.

 The most valuable aspect of the workshop was...